yaikobzeray/dev-journal/activity_log.md

 Wrote detailed documentation for the API endpoints.
 Future me will be grateful.

 *Logged at 16:36 · Commit #5 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Monday, 15 April 2024 — Entry 1

+Learned about JavaScript's event loop, microtask queue, and macrotask queue.
+Explains a lot of async behaviour.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*